 Learn something new every day More Info... by email

 The term “guest worker” is a euphemism for workers of foreign origin who come to a country specifically for its job prospects.
 They run the gamut from highly skilled individuals who are actively recruited to fill positions to illegal migrant laborers who work for shockingly low wages in farm fields.
 There is a great deal of controversy over guest workers worldwide, as part of a larger discussion of immigration policies.
-Many people support the creation of specific guest worker programs to regulate the admission and use of guest workers, while others oppose all guest workers, on various grounds.
+Many people support the creation of specific guest working programs to regulate their admission and use, while others oppose all guest workers, on various grounds.